What is a Therapeutic Use Exemption (TUE)?

 Whether or not you need to apply for a TUE before using a beta-2 agonists for the treatment of asthma depends on the medication.
 Please pay utmost attention to the substance which is included in your inhaler.

-Inhaled salbutamol (maximum 1600 micrograms over 24 hours), inhaled formoterol (maximum 54 micrograms over 24 hours) and inhaled salmeterol in accordance with the manufacturers’ recommended therapeutic regimen are not prohibited and therefore do not require a TUE.
+Inhaled salbutamol (maximum 1600 micrograms over 24 hours in divided doses not to exceed 800 micrograms over 12 hours starting from any dose), inhaled formoterol (maximum delivered dose 54 micrograms over 24 hours) and inhaled salmeterol (maximum delivered dose of 200 micrograms over 24 hours) are not prohibited and therefore do not require a TUE.

-You must obtain a TUE only if you need to inhale more than 1600 μg per day of salbutamol.
+You must obtain a TUE if you need to inhale more than 54 μg per day of formoterol.

-You must obtain a TUE only if you need to inhale more than 54 μg per day of formoterol.
+You must obtain a TUE if you need to inhale more than 200 μg per day of salmeterol.

 You must obtain a TUE if you take salmeterol, salbutamol and/or formoterol by any other routes of administration.